CommanderKlag/mmb4l/README.md

      * Sounds the console "bell".

  * ```CONSOLE CLEAR```
-     * Clears the console using the current background colour AND moves the cursor o the origin (0, 0) *.
+     * Clears the console using the current background colour AND moves the cursor to the origin (0, 0) *.
      * This is synonymous with the top-level ```CLS``` command.

  * ```CONSOLE GETCURSOR x%, y%```